 New state laws going into effect Tuesday - See what the legislature approved here

-BATON ROUGE - After a seemingly normal legislative session, Governor John Bel Edwards signed 179 bills into law.
-Now, there are more than a dozen new state laws in effect.
+BATON ROUGE - After the legislative session, Governor John Bel Edwards signed 179 bills into law.
+Now, more than a dozen new state laws have taken effect.

 One of the most discussed is a bill that calls for harsher penalties for dealing fentanyl.
 Others regulate smaller issues, like mandating 15 minutes of recess for kids and finally allowing for credit card payments at the Office of Motor Vehicles.

-Fathers are now required to pay for half of all pregnancy-related expenses.
-On average, without insurance, childbirth costs more than $18,000.
-Here in Louisiana, insurance holders will pay at least 11% for out of pocket expenses, totaling to more than $2,000.
-The law gives mothers two years to file a claim, but they need a paternity test.
+Fathers can now be forced to pay for half of a mother's out-of-pocket pregnancy-related expenses.
+The law gives mothers two years to file a claim, but they need a paternity test or the father's acknowledgement of paternity.

-Louisiana is one of the first states to criminalize deepfake child sexual abuse materials, also known as AI generated porn.
-Anyone caught creating or possessing AI generated porn depicting a person under the age of 18, faces 20 years in prison.
+Louisiana is one of the first states to criminalize deepfake child sexual abuse materials, or AI-assisted pornography.
+Anyone caught making or possessing AI-generated images which depict a child could face 20 years in prison.

 A new law bars minors from checking out books with specific adult content.
-Many libraries argued they already have systems in place, and that a new law won't change anything.
+Library advocates argued that systems for this already exist and said the new law won't change anything.

 "Libraries aren't daycare systems.
-Who's dropping off their kids unaccompanied.
-If you're dropping off your child unaccompanied at the library, that's your own fault if your child wanders into the adult section," Amanda Jones, La.
-Association of School Librarians said.
+Who's dropping off their kids unaccompanied?
+If you're dropping off your child unaccompanied at the library, that's your own fault if your child wanders into the adult section," said Amanda Jones of the La.
+Association of School Librarians.

-Inside each public school classroom, signs saying "In God We Trust" are now be displayed if the school has funding to do so.
+In each public school classroom, signs saying "In God We Trust" are now be displayed if the school has funding to do so.

-"At such a time like this, it would be a really wonderful thing for a child no telling where they come from to look up and say you know this nation trusts in God, maybe there is one," State Rep. Dodie Horton, (R) Bossier, said.
+"At such a time like this, it would be a really wonderful thing for a child, no telling where they come from, to look up and say you know this nation trusts in God, maybe there is one," State Rep. Dodie Horton, (R) Bossier, said.

 Trending News